oppia/oppia-web-developer-docs/If-your-build-fails....md

 * If the error seems related to your PR, you probably have an error somewhere.
 You can try to reproduce the error locally: see the relevant section in [Running Tests](https://github.com/oppia/oppia/wiki/Running-Tests#end-to-end-tests) for instructions on how to run specific e2e tests on your local machine.
 If it still happens locally, then it's something that needs to be fixed.

-* If the error seems totally unrelated to your PR, or the test has just stalled, this might just be Travis being flaky.
+* If the error seems totally unrelated to your PR, or the test has just stalled (e.g. "Failed: Timed out waiting for Angular"), this might just be Travis being flaky.
 Make sure you're logged in to Travis (with your GitHub account), then go to the log for the failing test, and click the 'refresh' button in the top right of that specific test page.
 (Don't click the refresh button in the top right of the overall dashboard, unless you want to run *all* the tests again.)

 Following these instructions should result in PRs that are green and ready to merge by the time a reviewer looks at them, thus shortening the review cycle!